Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 \subsubsection{PIC model setup}

 The values of $n_{e*}$, $n_{g*}$ and $T_{e*}$ from the 0D Global Model serve as the inputs to the PIC model as described in section 3.
 The magnetic topology provided by the permanent magnets is illustrated in \ref{fig:bfield} (a) on the simulation domain, which spans $L_z=250$~mm and $L_r=100$~mm.
-A piece-wise uniform mesh is used, with $\Delta z = \Delta r= R_0/20 = 0.5$~mm at the thruster outlet, increasing toward the external boundaries.
+A piece-wise uniform mesh is used, with $\Delta z_0 = \Delta r_0= R_0/20 = 0.5$~mm at the thruster outlet, with blocks doubling in cell size toward the external boundaries.
+Its topology is given in \fref{fig:np}.
 Since $\Delta z \leq \pi\lambda_D$, the value of the artificial permittivity is adjusted to meet this constraint.
-That is $\gamma=R_0/20\lambda_{D0}$.
-In this regard, note that it is the ratio of $\lambda_D$ to the system length scale that is kept constant, not $\tilde{\varepsilon}_0$, with the ratio $\tilde{\lambda}_D/R_0=20$ given as per the convergence study in \cite{b:andrews2022}.
-The associated time-step is constrained by the electron Courant-Friedrich-Lewy condition at the maximum $T_{e*}$, thus $\Delta t = 0.5\Delta z/(3v_{e,th})=1\times 10^{-10}$~s.
+That is $\gamma=R_0/20\lambda_{D*}$.
+In this regard, note that it is the ratio of $\tilde{\lambda}_D$ to the system length scale that is kept constant, not $\tilde{\varepsilon}_0$, with the ratio $\tilde{\lambda}_{D*}/R_0=20$ given as per the convergence study in \cite{b:andrews2022}, where the diacritic $\sim$ refers to quantities using the scaled permittivity $\tilde{\varepsilon}_0=\gamma^2\varepsilon_0$ and $\tilde{\lambda}_D=\gamma\lambda_D$.
+For the low-power 30 W and high-power 150 W cases concentrated on here, this gives $\gamma \approx 25$ and $17$ respectively.
+The associated time-step is constrained by the electron Courant-Friedrich-Lewy condition at $T_{e*}$, thus $\Delta t = 0.5\Delta z_0/3v_{e,th}$.
 Ions and neutrals have a mass scaling of $f=250$ applied \cite{b:andrews2022}.
-Since the neutral gas expands geometrically from the thruster, the neutral density field is self-similar across the operating powers; its normalised value is therefore given in \fref{fig:bfield} (b) as computed by the DSMC module of the code.
-The average number of macro-particles per cell was ensured to be $\hat{N}_p>50$ per charged species.
-Finally, the virtual capacitance was set to $C=0.8$~nF throughout.
+Since the neutral gas expands from the thruster only under the influence of gas-dynamic forces, the neutral density field is self-similar across the operating powers.
+That is it scales in proportion to $n_{g*}$.
+Its normalised value is therefore given in \fref{fig:bfield} (b) as computed by the DSMC module of the code.